 You can position your unit either vertically (with the screen facing you), or at an angle, using the support on the back panel.

-You can also hold your unit with the provided hand strap.
+With the FTB-2 and FTB-2 Pro models, you can also hold your unit with the provided hand strap.